Gender roles in childhood: Children's literature on gender identity

 Story books are a way for children to learn about the world, a way to learn about gender identity and gender stereotypes.
 Books are seen as a way for children to understand the roles of men and women in society and reinforce children's idea of appropriate behavior's for men and women.
 It is important to offer children the option to explore diverse gender roles, by providing tools like books that showcase characters in atypical gender roles.
 Others have noted that story books that showcase characters doing tasks or in jobs usually assigned to the opposite sex, can impact children's play helping to change a child's view on what behavior's is for men or women, boys or girls.
 Research suggests that Gender- atypical story books can be a way to expose children to an equitable worldview in classrooms and at home, and it can be a tool to challenge gender stereotypes, books are inexpensive and accessible.
-Some of these story books can be found at goodreads.com.
-Books like I am Jazz By Jessica Herthel, It Feels Good to Be Yourself: A Book About Gender Identity By, Therese Thorn, and others discuss what it is like to not feel like you belong in the body you have.
-Books like Jacob's New Dress by Sarah Hoffman, and My Princess Boy by Cherly Kilodavis discuss and showcase stories of boys who do not express typical gender behaviour they enjoy atypical play.
-And finally books like Not All Princesses Dress in Pink by Jane Yolen, and Heidi E.Y.
-Stemple and Annie's Plaid Shirt by Stacy B Davids and Rachael Balsaitis showcase girls who do not express typical gender roles and explore atypical behaviour.
-These stories can help children and adults learn about Gender Identity and gender stereotypes.
+Books like I am Jazz by Jessica Herthel, It Feels Good to Be Yourself: A Book About Gender Identity by Therese Thorn, and others discuss what it is like to not feel like you belong in the body you have.
+Books like Jacob's New Dress by Sarah Hoffman and My Princess Boy by Cherly Kilodavis discuss and showcase stories of boys who do not express typical gender behaviour or enjoy atypical play.
+And finally books like Not All Princesses Dress in Pink by Jane Yolen and Heidi E.Y.
+Stemple, and Annie's Plaid Shirt by Stacy B Davids and Rachael Balsaitis showcase girls who do not express typical gender roles and explore atypical behaviour.
+These stories can help children and adults learn about gender identity and gender stereotypes.